Path to War: Plot

-The opposition to the war grows in the US.
-Johnson gets upset when he hears any criticism of the war by Robert F. Kennedy, who he thinks will run against him for president in 1968.
-He thinks that the war will overshadow all the work he accomplished with the Great Society.
-The number of Americans killed continue to grow, and Johnson hand signs every consolation letter for each death.
-It's reported that the expanded bombing has had little impact as the North Vietnamese had distributed their resources rather than leave them concentrated.
-General Wheeler asks for a continued expansion stating they are still being restricted from bombing targets in population centers.
+As the expanded bombing program goes ahead, opposition to the war grows in the US.
+Johnson is particularly upset by criticism of the war from Robert F. Kennedy, who he fears will run against him for president in 1968 and worries the war will overshadow the work he accomplished with the Great Society.
+When the North Vietnamese disperse their industry to protect it from the expanded bombing campaign, General Wheeler asks to expand the scope to include targets in population centers.
 Johnson again approves.